susmita-12/susmita-12.github.io/_tabs/about.md

 ### PROFESSIONAL SUMMARY

 Sushmita Poudelgit, a dedicated and passionate professional in the dynamic world of cybersecurity.
-With a profound commitment to securing digital landscapes, Sushmita serves as a valuable asset to the field as a penetration testerkdshdsjdbndbsndbs djksjdfkfkdnfd kdnkdfnkdfndf mdsjsjfkdfj mdjdkjd.
+With a profound commitment to securing digital landscapes, Sushmita serves as a valuable asset to the field as a penetration tester.

-dkdfkjdf
-mdc,m,nmsns
-md,,smds,ds
-,sdsndmwekwneqwjsdksjdbsd
-ndfbdjsbsjbds
-dsnmsnds
-sdskdnsk
 ### SKILLS
 - Web, Network and Mobile Application VA and Exploitation.
 - Bug Bounty (part-time)
 - Social Engineering attacks
 - Intermediate Python, Java programming
-- Leadership, Team Building and Management.
+- Leadership, Team Building and Management.clea

 ### LINKS